 Ironically, these skyscrapers keep the city grounded; they illustrate a past where visionaries took fanciful, impossible ideas and made them reality.
 Buildings sinking?
 Raise them.
 River polluting the lake and its precious drinking water?
 Reverse it.
 Overpopulation and urban sprawl making it challenging to get to work?
 Build up.
 From the bare to the ornate, from exposed beams to ornamented facades, the city’s architecture is unrestrainedly various yet provides a cohesive, beautiful skyline that illustrates the creativity of necessity, and the necessity of creativity.

-In this nontraditional guidebook, Emmy-winning author Theresa L. Goodrich tells the stories of fifty landmarks in downtown Chicago.
+In this dive into history, Emmy-winning author Theresa L. Goodrich tells the stories of fifty landmarks in Chicago.
 Each chapter is a vignette that introduces the landmark and brings it to life, and the book is organized chronologically to illustrate the development of the city’s distinct personality.